Gusarich/ton-bot-example/README.md

 `src/config.py` is a config file

-`src/db.py` is a module to iteract with sqlite3 database
+`src/db.py` is a module to interact with sqlite3 database

 `src/ton.py` is a module to handle payments in TON